Text Size

 Matthew 28:1-10

-Now after the Sabbath, as it began to dawn on the first day of the week, Mary Magdalene and the other Mary came to see the tomb.
-Behold, there was a great earthquake, for an angel of the Lord descended from the sky, and came and rolled away the stone from the door, and sat on it.
-His appearance was like lightning, and His clothing white as snow.
+After the Sabbath, at dawn on the first day of the week, Mary Magdalene and the other Mary went to see the tomb.
+Suddenly there was a great earthquake, for an angel of the Lord descended from heaven, rolled away the stone, and sat on it.
+His appearance was like lightning, and his clothes were white as snow.

 Parallel resurrection narrative